oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

       Please follow the complete installation instructions from [Installing python-oracledb](https://python-oracledb.readthedocs.io/en/latest/user_guide/installation.html).

-## Task 3: Python Application using wallet
+## Task 3: Develop Python Application with wallet

 1. For python-oracledb in Thin mode, only two files from the wallet zip file are required